Zenith-Team/Tsuru-Assets/README.md

 - `game/`: A partial representation of the NSMBU v1.3 filesystem containing only custom assets of the project, to be easily merged with the filesystem of a clean base ROM.

 ## Downloading
+You can get the latest release in the releases tab.
+This is automatically updated whenever changes are made.
-To download a single folder, we recommend [Download GitHub directory](https://download-directory.github.io/).
+Alternatively, to download a single folder, we recommend [Download GitHub directory](https://download-directory.github.io/).